 Role at WTA: Hiking Guide Content Manager

-About Anna: She's the brains behind all that rich content on our Hiking Guide, and she helps manage our volunteer trip reporters who make the Hiking Guide as extensive as it is.
+About Anna: She's the brains behind all that rich content on our Hiking Guide, and she helps manage our volunteer hiking guide correspondents who make the Hiking Guide as extensive as it is.

 Location: Central Cascades -- Stevens Pass - East